Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Florida’s Laws for DUID

-In DUID cases in Florida, the issue is whether the driver’s normal facilities were impaired, according to Florida Statutes Annotated § 316.293 (1)(a).
+In Florida DUID cases, the issue is whether the driver’s normal facilities were impaired.
 The term “normal facilities” can include the ability to see, hear, walk, talk, judge distances, drive an automobile, make judgments, act in emergencies and, in general, normally perform the many mental and physical activities of daily life.

-After a DUI arrest, if the officer has reasonable cause to believe the driver is under the influence of any chemical or controlled substance, the officer can request a urine or blood test.
+After getting arrested for a suspected DUID where the officer has reasonable cause to believe the driver is under the influence of any chemical or controlled substance, the officer can request that the suspect submit a DUI chemical test in the form of a urine or blood test.
 Blood tests typically are more accurate in determining if a driver was under the influence of drugs.
-The results of urine tests can be highly inflated.
+The results of urine tests can be highly inflated, which a defense attorney can argue on your behalf if you are subjected to a urine test.

-Drivers can receive a one-year driver’s license suspension for a first refusal to submit to a chemical test or an 18-month suspension for a second or subsequent refusal.
-According to Florida Statutes Annotated §775.082(4)(a), a second refusal to submit to testing is a first-degree misdemeanor that can be punished by up to one year in jail.
+If the driver fails to submit to DUID testing, or their consent is withdrawn, they can face enhanced administrative penalties.
+There is an automatic one-year driver’s license suspension for the first refusal to submit to a chemical test, or an 18-month suspension for a second or subsequent refusal.
+A second refusal to submit DUID testing is also considered a first-degree misdemeanor.
+If convicted, the defendant can face up to $1,000 in fines and up to one year in jail.
+To find out more, read our page on DUI Test Refusals.

 Back to Top